 Fish and boat Norris Lake.

 Fourteen different types of fish reside in Norris Lake, including striped bass, crappie, walleye, large mouth bass and small mouth bass.
 Norris Lake is a premier fishing destination for many, including the Outdoor Network's, Fishing University, who taped an episode on Norris Lake.
-Click here to watch the episode.
+Click here or scroll down to watch the episode.
 For an unforgettable fishing experience, we suggest you use a guide for your first time on Norris Lake.
 Click here for a list of fishing guides in our area.
 You can purchase your fishing license at the Wal-Mart, located at exit 122 (Clinton/Norris) off of Interstate75 or online.
 You can launch your boat for free at Anderson County Park, Loyston Point, or at the State Boat Access near Norris Dam State Park (from Oak Grove Road-off of freeway 441) or visit one of our Sequoyah Marina or Stardust Marina.
 Click here for information about Tennessee State Boating Laws.

 More than just fish.

 Sustaining Norris Lake

 Norris Lake is known as the cleanest lake in the Tennessee Valley Authorities' System but it does have a few minor problems.
 Some people miss use the lake and use its shoreline to illegal dump and some users forget to take their trash home after their trip to the lake.
 If you would like to help the Norris Lake Stakeholders sustain Norris Lake's beauty and clear waters, click here.